 |Lateral (“branch”) Pipes (20% of sprinkler head PSI Loss maximum)|

 |Total Pressure Loss (add together the values above.)|

 Don’t panic!
 The next few pages of the tutorial goes through each item on this table and helps you to figure out the pressure losses to enter on each line of the table.
 If you’ve used the tutorial before and already know a lot of this, the links in the table above will allow you to jump ahead in the tutorial to the page where the details on that item are located.
 For most people you will want to just keep reading the pages in order.

 Pressure Regulators & Pressure Reducers

 Before we continue on we need to address pressure regulators/reducers.
-A pressure reducer is another name used for pressure regulators.
-I’m going to use the name “pressure regulator” to avoid confusion.
+(You will see them also called a “pressure reducing valve,” “pressure regulating valve,” and various other names.
+I’m going to use the name “pressure regulator” to avoid confusion.)
 A pressure regulator is a special valve that reduces the water pressure to a set level and keeps it at that level.
 Some homes have these pressure regulators installed on the water supply, which can impact the values used in the Pressure Loss Table.
 If you have a municipal water supply, you already learned a little about pressure regulators on the City Slicker Water page of the tutorial.
 Back on that page you should have discovered if you have a pressure regulator and, if you do, you also decided if you would tap into your water supply before or after that pressure regulator.